-Did you know that Albert Einstein once referred to compounding interest as “the eighth world wonder?”
+Did you know that Albert Einstein once referred to compounding interest as the eighth wonder of the world?
 If you’re not familiar with this financial term, Einstein’s fondness for it might surprise you.
 The word “interest” can trigger some negative emotions because it’s often associated with others charging you interest on a debt, but don’t forget that you can also earn interest through your savings and investments.

 What’s so special about compounding interest anyway?